DarrenRobinson/PyClimWebApp/README.md

+# PyClim

-# PyClim: a series of Python modules, based around the matplotlib library, for the analysis of hourly weather data.
+A series of Python modules, based around the matplotlib library, for the analysis of hourly weather data.
 It is intended as a resources for architectural / engineering / technology students and practitioners, to help develop early-stage bioclimatic design concepts.

 PyClim is organised around the following modules

 - ClimAnalFunctions: functions relating to solar geometry, psychrometry and illumination.